email2vimalraj/click-sink/README.md

 You can switch between modes anytime.
 Switching to Visual Builder does not parse arbitrary CEL back into rules yet; saving from Visual will overwrite the existing expression with the generated CEL.

+Operators supported by the Visual Builder:

+- equals: string equality
+- contains: substring check on string fields
+- matches regex: regex via `matches()`
+- exists: field presence guard (`"key" in flat`)
+- numeric >, >=, <, <=: numeric comparisons via `double()` casting

 Notes:

 - Filters run in the worker processes.
 Schema inference and sampling are unaffected.
 - Invalid expressions are rejected by the API on save.
 The Visual Builder generates expressions that guard for missing fields using `"key" in flat`.
+- Test panel: On the Filters page you can paste sample JSON and click "Test Expression" to see if a message would be kept or dropped.

 ```bash
 go run ./cmd/click-sink ui --store=pg --pg-dsn="postgres://sink:sink@localhost:5432/click_sink?sslmode=disable" --listen=:8081